agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/03-types/primitive-types/lesson.md

 ## Exercise

-The code on the right does not compile.
+The code on the right does not run.
 Can you fix it?